XRPLF/xrpl-dev-portal/content/gateway_guide.md

 ## RequireAuth ##

 The `RequireAuth` setting (`requireAuthorization` in RippleAPI) prevents a Ripple account's issuances from being held by other users unless the issuer approves them.

-We recommend enabling `RequireAuth` for all hot wallet and warm wallet accounts, as a precaution.
-Separately, the Authorized Accounts feature involves [setting the `RequireAuth` flag on your cold wallet](#with-cold-wallets).
+We recommend always [enabling `RequireAuth`](#enabling-requireauth) for hot wallet and warm wallet accounts, and then never approving any accounts, in order to prevent hot wallets from creating issuances even by accident.
+This is a purely precuationary measure, and does not impede the ability of those accounts to transfer issuances created by the cold wallet, as they are intended to do.

+If you want to use the [Authorized Accounts](#authorized-accounts) feature, you must also enable `RequireAuth` on your cold wallet.
+When using Authorized Accounts, your cold wallet must [submit a `TrustSet` transaction to approve each trust line](#authorizing-trust-lines) that customers open to your cold wallet.

 You can only enable `RequireAuth` if the account owns no trust lines and no offers in the Ripple ledger, so you must decide whether or not to use it before you start doing business in the Ripple Consensus Ledger.

-### With Hot Wallets ###
+### Enabling RequireAuth ###

-We recommend enabling `RequireAuth` for all hot wallet accounts, and then never approving any accounts, in order to prevent hot wallets from creating issuances even by accident.
-This is a purely precuationary measure, and does not impede the ability of those accounts to transfer issuances created by the cold wallet, as they are intended to do.

 The following is an example of using a locally-hosted `rippled`'s [`submit` command](rippled-apis.html#submit) to send an AccountSet transaction to enable the RequireAuth flag: (This method works the same way regardless of whether the account is used as a hot wallet or cold wallet.)